jubetz/cldemo-netq2/README.md

 * Running this simulation roughly 10G of RAM.
 * Internet connectivity is required from the hypervisor.
 Multiple packages are installed on both the switches and servers when the lab is created.
 * Download this repository locally with `git clone https://github.com/CumulusNetworks/cldemo-netq.git` or if you do not have Git installed, [Download the zip file](https://github.com/CumulusNetworks/cldemo-netq/archive/master.zip)
 * Download the NetQ Telemetry Server from https://cumulusnetworks.com/downloads/#product=NetQ%20Virtual&hypervisor=Vagrant.
 You need to be logged into the site to access this.
+Choose NetQ 1.3.
 * Install [Vagrant](https://releases.hashicorp.com/vagrant/).
 Use release [1.9.5](https://releases.hashicorp.com/vagrant/1.9.5/).
 * Install [Virtualbox](https://www.virtualbox.org/wiki/VirtualBox) or [Libvirt+KVM](https://libvirt.org/drvqemu.html) hypervisors.

 Using Virtualbox
 ------------------------
 * Add the downloaded box to vagrant via:
-`vagrant box add cumulus-netq-telemetry-server-amd64-1.2.1-vagrant.box --name=cumulus/ts`
+`vagrant box add cumulus-netq-telemetry-server-amd64-1.3.0-vagrant.box --name=cumulus/ts`
 **Note:** You must first manually download the Telemetry Server Vagrant box file from the [Cumulus Networks Download Page](https://cumulusnetworks.com/downloads/#product=NetQ%20Virtual&hypervisor=Vagrant)

 Using Libvirt+KVM